 - Knead the dough very well until soft.
 If using a stand mixer, then knead it on a medium speed for 5 minutes.

-- Smear oil and divide the dough to 8 parts to make medium sized or 5 parts to make large bhaturas,
+- Divide the dough to 8 parts to make medium sized or 5 parts to make large bhaturas,

 - Smoothen the balls to make them crack free.
 If you find cracks just join them and smoothen the dough balls.